 Su-I Hou, Dr.P.H., C.P.H., M.C.H.E.S., R.N.

-Su-I Hou, Dr.P.H., is a professor and interim chair at the Department of Health Management and Informatics at CCIE, UCF.
+Su-I Hou, Dr.P.H., is the founding director and professor at the School of Global Health Management and Informatics at CCIE, UCF.
 She also serves as the Health-track coordinator for the college-wide interdisciplinary PhD program in Public Affairs, as well as the Founding Director of UCF’s Taiwan Study Abroad Program on Asian Culture, Healthcare, & Aging Society.
-She is a current Fulbright Specialist (2019-2023) and has been invited to conduct MMR training workshops at multiple universities overseas.
+She is a current Fulbright Specialist (2019-2024) and has been invited to conduct MMR training workshops at multiple universities overseas.

 Dr. Hou brings extensive public health research experience and expertise in mixed methods research, program evaluation, and community based participatory research (CBPR) to UCF.
 Her research has focused on Aging-in-Community (AIC) models / programs and older adult healthy aging, as well as community and worksite strategies to promote early detection and prevention of selected cancers and HIV/AIDS.
 Most of her research has involved working with community partners in developing and validating study instruments, assessing psycho-social factors of health behaviors, developing and implementing theory-based health programs, and evaluating the effectiveness of program interventions.